coun7zero/todo-angular-rx/README.md

 ```bash
 gulp test
 ```
-The following command will run the test suite, watch for changes to the source files, and re-run the tests when sources are modified:
+The following command will run the test suites, then watch for changes to the source files, and re-run the tests whenever the sources are modified.
 ```bash
 gulp test.watch
 ```